 If enzyme testing is performed, a low level of the enzyme can help confirm a diagnosis.
 For example, a decreased level of porphobilinogen deaminase confirms the diagnosis of acute intermittent porphyria.

-An abnormal enzyme test or the detection of a gene mutation indicates that a family member has inherited a porphyria.
-However, enzyme and gene tests cannot determine whether that individual will develop signs and symptoms of the porphyria or, if the person does, how severe they are likely to be.
+The detection of a gene variant indicates that a family member has inherited a porphyria.
+However, gene tests cannot determine whether that individual will develop signs and symptoms of the porphyria or, if the person does, how severe they are likely to be.
 Fortunately, the majority of gene carriers never have an attack.

 Is there anything else I should know?